thecareofanaupair/thecareofanaupair.github.io/README.md

 *If you are an au pair, a host parent, or know someone who may be interested in becoming an au pair, it could be worth keeping this website handy just in case.*

 ## What to expect as an au pair in the Netherlands
+#### 1. Au pairing in the Netherlands is different than you may have learnt it to be in other countries
+There are multiple ways in which countries organise their au pair programs, as we heard frequently throughout our research.
+In the Netherlands, au pairing is viewed as a cultural exchange, where you are accepted into a host family (as a member), and perform **light housework** and **childcare** in return.
+Au pairs and their families sign a contract through an agency before starting, which is a mandatory step for legal au pairing.
+This contract outlines what kind of labour you can and cannot do, so it's important to read it and keep it handy.
+The IND is the official government organisation which handles au pairing, and it publishes up-to-date information about the program.
+#### 2. Expect to have to stand up for yourself, even if it's uncomfortable
+ As a member of your new family, you have the right to stand up for yourself in situations where you're being asked to do something that you don't like, if you want/need something, if you're being asked to do something illegal (like labour outside of your contract agreement), or if you simply have something to say.
+It is going to be uncomfortable, but this is also an experience to explore your own boundaries: it's up to you to stand up for yourself and figure where your own boundaries lie.
+#### 3. Expect to have to do at least *some* work
+#### 4. Expect to make lots of friends!
+#### 5. Expect there to be challenges along the way, especially with your host family
+#### 6. Maybe you'll have to handle the children in ways that you're not used to
+Broadening perspective - exactly why you're here
+#### 7. Dutch people are very direct...
+... and they also expect you to be the same.
+We found countless conflicts and miscommunications where host families *expected* their au pair to be direct, or where the au pair felt upset about the way their host family spoke to them, despite it being very typical Dutch directness.
+If you're aware of it before, you're less likely to be offended or run into any problems.
+Feel free to tell your host family that you're not used to this kind of communication, and tell them how you prefer it: it's meant to be a cultural exchange for both sides, after all!
+#### Absolute no-gos
+- Abandoning children - they're your *responsibility*, you're being trusted with arguably the most important thing in your host family's life, and you need to treat it with that weight!

 ## What to expect as a host family in the Netherlands
 #### 1. Firstly, your au pair does not work for you.